apostrophecms/uploadfs/README.md

   account: 'storageAccountName',
   container: 'storageContainerName',
   // If set to true, uploadfs will consider `key` to be a
-  // SAS token instead of an access key.
-Otherwise, it will
-  // be considered an access key.
+  // SAS token.
+Otherwise, it will be considered an access key.
   sas: false,
   key: 'accessKeyOrSASToken',
   disabledFileKey: 'a random string of your choosing',